Vivalis to buy Intercell in European biotech merger

-LONDON/PARIS France's Vivalis and Austrian vaccine specialist Intercell are linking up in a rare cross-border deal that shows the need for Europe's fledgling biotech companies to grow in scale and produce a stronger pipeline to better compete in the quest for lucrative partnership deals.

-Vivalis is set to buy Intercell in a deal valuing the Austrian vaccine maker at around 133 million euros ($174 million), and creating an enlarged anti-infectives specialist in the fragmented European biotech industry.
+LONDON France's Vivalis (VLS.PA) is set to buy Intercell ICEL.VI in a deal valuing the Austrian vaccine maker at around 133 million euros ($174 million), and creating an enlarged player in the European biotech industry.

-"Today it's necessary to have critical mass in biotech," Vivalis Chief Executive Franck Grimaud told Reuters.
-"Together, we will have all the know-how from drug discovery to product commercialization."

 The combined group - to be known as Valneva, with listings in Paris and Vienna - also plans to raise 40 million euros via a rights issue to strengthen its balance sheet.